• Skip to main content

 Chelsea and Tom have taught a number of tandem seminars, and attendees regularly comment on the quality of instruction and depth of insight received during their seminars.
 This type of quality instruction has been built into the Escapology BJJ curriculum from the beginning.

-Find Tom on Social Media
+Find Chelsea on Social Media

 ⇒Instagram: @chelesa__leah